-- Items to be included in future repair contract (in the absence of the bridge replacement project): - Replace the sheared anchor bolts with A325 high strength bolts at several tie plates (8 total) - Re-attach all disconnected bridge rails, replace all cracked sections of the bridge railing, and replace all missing sections of the bridge railing - Repair all deteriorated catwalk platform ends adjacent to floorbeam connections - o Repair the broken catwalk ladder over Pier 8 in Span 9 - Clean and paint the steel superstructure (275,000 SF) - Clean and coat the underdeck spalling (25 SF) - Concrete bridge deck replacement - Spall repair at substructure units (10 SF) - Repoint stone masonry at substructure units (275 LF) - Remove debris at substructure units (226 CY) - Place riprap at substructure units (80 CY)
+- Items to be included in future repair contract (in the absence of the bridge replacement project): - Replace the sheared anchor bolts with A325 high strength bolts at several tie plates (8 total) - Re-attach all disconnected bridge rails, replace all cracked sections of the bridge railing, and replace all missing sections of the bridge railing - Clean and paint the steel superstructure (275,000 SF) - Clean and coat the underdeck spalling (30 SF) - Concrete bridge deck replacement - Spall repair at substructure units (25 SF) - Repoint stone masonry at substructure units (275 LF) - Remove debris at substructure units (226 CY) - Place riprap at substructure units (80 CY)

-If the replacement of the Scudder Falls Bridge does not move forward within the next 5-10 years, the existing concrete bridge deck will need to be replaced.
 The existing deck is over 50 years old, has exceeded its expected useful life, and requires ongoing lane closings for the repair of deck spalls.
 The deck deterioration is accelerating quickly with some recent spalls penetrating the full depth of the deck.
 Replacement of the concrete deck is estimated to cost approximately \$45-50 million.
 Because of the type of bridge superstructure details, the deck replacement would require reducing the number of lanes to one lane in each direction for staged construction for a duration of 24 to 30 months resulting in significant regional traffic delays.